-- BPA creates a study report that describes the TTC applicable to the outages during the - studied time period and includes the limiting Contingencies and the limiting cause for the - calculated TTC.
-The RC West SOL Methodology document (RC West SOL Methodology - posted at: https://rc.caiso.com) defines the steps taken and assumptions BPA used to - determine TTC for each stability limited ATC path.
-BPA creates a study report for each - 386 study it performs.
-The study report relies on the basic assumptions included in RC West - 387 SOL methodology and identifies any changes to those basic assumptions.
-(MOD-029 R2.8) - 388 As described in Section III, "Overview," information regarding TTCs is shared electronically - 389 between the appropriate BPA organizations within seven calendar days of the finalization of - 390 the study report for the TTCs.
-BPA sends a notice to all TSPs for the ATC Paths listed in Table - 391 1 where there are multiple TSPs prior to limitations in TTCs.
-(MOD-029 R4) - 392 These notices are called Notices of Planned Path Limitation.
-Where BPA has performed a - 393 study, the notice states that the TTC study report is available to TSPs for the specific Path - within seven calendar days upon request to nercatcstandards@bpa.gov with TTC Study - 395 Report Request in the subject line.
-Use the TTC Study Report Request Form found on BPA's - 396 website shown below to submit the request. - 397 https://www.bpa.gov/transmission/Doing%20Business/ATCMethodology/Pages/default.aspx - 398 An ATC Path for which BPA does not perform studies to determine the most current value of - 399 TTC is Reno Alturas NW Sierra (RATS).
+- BPA has Transmission Ownership Agreements where multiple ownerships of Transmission - rights exist on a path.
+TTC for the affected paths is allocated according to contractual - ownership rights.
+(MOD-029 R2.6) - The ratings for BPA's paths whose ratings were established, known, and used in operation - 317 since January 1, 1994, have been re-established using updated methods.
+BPA studies its - paths, with the exception of LaGrande, on a periodic basis and reconfirms the rating of - each path based on these studies.
+These ratings are then used to establish the TTC for - 320 the path. - For the LaGrande path, BPA uses the Accepted Rating of the path as defined in the WECC - Path Rating Catalog.
+BPA's LaGrande path is part of the NW-Idaho path (WECC Path - 323 14).
+The rating of Path 14 was reconfirmed through an updated study in 2010 when the - path definition had to be modified due to the addition of the Hemingway Substation by - 325 PAC and Idaho Power. - BPA creates a study report that describes the TTC applicable to the outages during the - 327 studied time period and includes the limiting Contingencies and the limiting cause for the - 328 calculated TTC.
+The RC West SOL Methodology document defines the steps taken and - assumptions BPA used to determine TTC for each path.
+BPA creates a study report for - each study it performs.
+The study report relies on the basic assumptions included in RC - West SOL methodology and identifies any changes to those basic assumptions.
+(MOD-029 - 332 R2.8) - 333 Information regarding TTCs is shared electronically between the appropriate BPA - organizations within seven calendar days of the finalization of the study report for the TTCs. - BPA sends a notice to all TSPs for the paths listed in Table 1 where there are multiple TSPs - 336 prior to limitations in TTCs.
+(MOD-029 R4) - 337 These notices are called Notices of Planned Path Limitation.
+Where BPA has performed a - 338 study, the notice states that the TTC study report is available to TSPs for the specific path - 339 within seven calendar days upon request to nercatcstandards@bpa.gov with TTC Study - 340 Report Request in the subject line.
+Use the TTC Study Report Request Form found on BPA's - 341 ATC Methodology website to submit the request. - A path for which BPA does not perform studies to determine the most current value of TTC is - Reno Alturas NW Sierra (RATS).
 For RATS, NV Energy determines TTC.
-The TTC - 400 Ratings are provided to BPA and BPA then sends a Notice of Planned Path Limitation.
-(MOD- - 401 029 R3)
+The TTC is provided - to BPA and BPA then sends a Notice of Planned Path Limitation.
+(MOD-029 R3)

-402 Calculating Firm Transmission Service for ATC Paths
+Calculating Firm Transmission Service for Paths